 PAN supports a scientific based program that balances a common-sense approach to protecting endangered species while recognizing private property rights and the need for continued economic growth.

-Listings, designations of critical habitat, and the development of necessary recovery plans, are not accompanied by adequate public notice and opportunity for comment.
+Listings, designations of critical habitat and the development of necessary recovery plans are not accompanied by adequate public notice and opportunity for comment.